-Since its initial deployment in June 2004, the Federal Emergency Management Agency's (FEMA) Mapping Information Platform (MIP) has continued to grow and evolve to support the goals of FEMA and other mapping stakeholders.
+Since its initial deployment in June 2004, FEMA's Mapping Information Platform (MIP) has continued to grow and evolve to support the goals of FEMA and other mapping stakeholders.

-After a thorough analysis, FEMA has decided to decommission the existing DFIRM Tools currently available on the MIP.
+After a thorough analysis, FEMA has decided to decommission the existing DFIRM Tools currently available on the Federal Emergency Management Agency's (FEMA) Mapping Information Platform (MIP).
 In an effort to align this initiative with the planned system migration, any projects that are not scheduled to be completed by July 31, 2010 must be removed from the DFIRM Tools environment by then.
 And, effective immediately, FEMA has also decided that mapping partners should not start any new projects using these tools.